 A bit more than a year ago I picked up a pair of strange resin robots on a friendly deal at a convention.
-I've no living idea what this thing is or who made it.
+At the time I'd no idea what these were or who made them.
+Assorted friends telling me followed by forgetting, followed by considerable research leads me to the conclusion that they are Armorcast steampunk robots called Frank n' Steam and Frank n' Track.
 There were two, with different propulsion variants: legs vs. tank treads.
 As per usual I forgot to take pictures of the process until it was done, so the before and after paint versions are not the same.
 I chose to build the version with the treads first.
 The picture below isn't the best but you get the idea.
 It's a sort of steam-punk mechanized unit in the usual upright anime sci-fi "robot" configuration; what we might in Oldhammer terms call a dreadnought.
 This one is a bit unusual for having the driver apparently looking out a large opening smack in the center of the largest mass of the thing.
 To approximately quote the Nigel Wood, who engineered the sale, "It's just so bloody ridiculous!
 The driver is poking his head out right in the middle where he's going to draw fire."
 I think this might have been followed by "I love it!" but I can't be sure.
 (I surely said something like that.)

 But I have a soft spot for that sort of shenanigan: